Updated Conflict Minerals Reporting Template (4.0) Now Available

 April 30, 2015 - A new Conflict Minerals Reporting Template (CMRT 4.0) is available from the Responsible Minerals Initiative.
 The leading multi-industry tool to facilitate transfer of information throughout the supply chain in support of conflict-free sourcing, CMRT 4.0 includes an updated Standard Smelter List and numerous translation improvements.

-The CMRT is available for download on the RMI website.
-For additional tools to support conflict-free sourcing, companies can join the RMI as members and enjoy benefits including access to Reasonable Country of Origin data and other resources that support making informed decisions about conflict minerals in their supply chains.
+The CMRT is available for download on the CFSI website.
+For additional tools to support conflict-free sourcing, companies can join the CFSI as members and enjoy benefits including access to Reasonable Country of Origin data and other resources that support making informed decisions about conflict minerals in their supply chains.

 Responsible Minerals Initiative